nyuad-hackathon-2020/queuerona/README.md

 # queuerona

-This project is part of our participation on NYUAD Hackathon.
+This project is part of our participation in NYUAD Hackathon.

 see our presentation: